spxp/spxp-specs/info/Comparison.md

 connections, to read private encrypted posts and to contribute with comments to other profiles, the client needs to implement a fair amount of logic.

-With ActivityPub, a simple web browser is laready sufficient.
-This does not work with SPXP.
+With ActivityPub, a simple web browser is already sufficient.
+This does not work with SPXP where you either need a client app like the [HeyFolks app](https://heyfolks.app) or you need to sacrifice comfort and functionality when viewing JSON objects in a browser.

 ## Common features not (yet) provided by SPXP

-There are a couple of features commonly provided by social networks which are not available in SPXP:
+There are a couple of features commonly provided by social networks which are either deliberately not available or not available yet in SPXP:

 **Sharing / Re-tweet / Boost**
 It is quite common in popular social networks to re-post an existing message on your own account.
-With digitally signed posts, SPXP could even provide fully authenticated re-posts by including the entire original message.
+With digitally signed posts, SPXP could provide fully authenticated re-posts by including the entire original message.
 However, we have not yet made a final decision wether this feature has more good or bad implications.
-It might be added at a later time.
+We are interested in scientific research on this topic and it might be added at a later time. ```

 **Publishing replies on your own feed**
 In other social networks, it is quite common that your followers can see your replies to other posts on your profile.
-With SPXP, we made the deliberate choice that the entire discussion is "owned" by the author of the original post.
-It is possible, and quite common, that these replies will be encrypted and are only visible to a limited audience.
+With SPXP, we made the deliberate choice that the entire discussion is "owned" by the author of the original post (like in a discussion forum).
+It is possible, and likely will be quite common, that replies to a post are encrypted and only visible to a limited audience.
-If you follow both profiles, you will be able to see these replies and your client can notify you accordingly.
+If your profile is connected with both, the authoring and the replying profile, then you will be able to see the original post and the reply and your client can notify you accordingly.

 **At mentions**
 When you mention another profile in a post, it is a quite common feature that the mentioned profile gets informed.
 At this point,